 First ascent on Mont Blanc

-In the 19th century, alpine explorers have hiked up Mont Buet just in order to get a better look at Mont Blanc and to figure out a possible route to conquer Europe’s highest mountain.
+In the 19th century, alpine explorers have hiking in Chamonix and up Mont Buet just in order to get a better look at Mont Blanc and to figure out a possible route to conquer Europe’s highest mountain.
 In 1760, the Genevan scientist Horace-Benedict de Saussure even set out a prize for the first person to climb Mont Blanc.
 It took 26 years for a local guide to claim that prize.

 The Chamonix guide Jacques Balmat was not only vigorous and determined, but also stingy enough to survey the possible routes alone.
 After a cold bivouac night, spent sitting on the blank ice well above 3000 m, he thought he had finally worked out a route.
 But no ascent was considered complete if it was not accompanied by some scientific experiments.
 Cold and breathless, he ran down to the village to fetch a “learned man” with a barometer to accompany him (and also some blankets for the next night on the glacier). – and together they went all the way up again.
 On 8 August 1886, Balmat and Michel Paccard were the first persons to stand on the summit of Mont Blanc.